 Note: North Park Quarry, Godstone and Land North East of Pendell Farm, Bletchingley are silica sand sites which may produce soft sand as a by-product of silica sand extraction.
-However, any sales of such soft sand are classed as nonaggregate minerals for the purposes of this LAA.
+However, any sales of soft sand from these sites are classed as nonaggregate minerals for the purposes of this LAA.